HeringtonPress/HeringtonPress.github.io/systems/olc_classes/alchemist.md

 ---
 layout: page
 title: Alchemist
+subtitle: You are mad.
+Genius but foolish.
+Perhaps even more obsessive then any Wizard.
+You have decided that the laws of the world untouched by magic is yours to grind, bottle, and command.
+You are mad.
 ---
 **Starting Equipment**: 1 Potion of each colour (plus their recipe), a miniature lab (2 slots), a knife.